Transition 2025

 *) No guarantee can be given for correctness.
 In case of doubt, the information in the equivalence table applies.

-What happens when switching to Bachelor and Master?
+What happens when you switch to Bachelor's and Master's degrees?

 The Faculty has decided to phase out the Diploma degree course in Transport Engineering and replace it with the Bachelor's degree course in Mobility and Transport Systems and other Master's degree courses.